lindbrook/packageRank/README.md

 `cranlogs::cran_download(packages = "R")` computes the total number of downloads of the R application (note that you can only use “R” or a vector of packages names, not both\!).
-You can visualize this by:

 ``` r
 plot(cranDownloads(packages = "R", from = 2019, to = 2019))